-Average house prices in Teignbridge are lower than the average figures for Greater Exeter and Devon.
-This being said, Devon and Greater Exeter are both overall, very expensive places to live.
-The average house price in the Greater Exeter area is £246,787 whilst the average house price in Devon is a little higher at £259,787, both of which are considerably higher than the national average of £216,750.
+Average house prices in Teignbridge are lower than the average figures for Devon and the UK.
+This being said, Devon is an expensive places to live.
+The average house price in Devon is notably higher at £254,375, and both are considerably higher than the national average of £216,750.
 Whilst relatively high it should, however, be noted that these figures have remained fairly stable over the last five years indicating that local market factors have neither tightened nor loosened in that time.
-Table 8 shows the average house price for Teignbridge, Greater Exeter and Devon.
+Table 9 shows the average house price for Teignbridge, Greater Exeter, Devon and the UK.

-Table 7: House Price by District
+Table 9: House Price by District